markcoatsworth/readthedocs/docs/man-pages/condor_submit.rst

     universe (the default), then the named executable need not be re-linked and can be any process which can run in the background (shell scripts work fine as well).
-If submitting into the Java universe, then the argument must be a compiled ``.class`` file.
+If submitting into the Java universe, then the argument must be a compiled .class file.

  getenv = <True \| False>
-    If **getenv** is set to ``True``, then *condor\_submit* will copy all of the user’s current shell environment variables at the time of job submission into the job ClassAd.
+    If **getenv** is set to True, then *condor\_submit* will copy all of the user’s current shell environment variables at the time of job submission into the job ClassAd.
 The job will therefore execute with the same set of environment variables that the user had at submit time.
-Defaults to ``False``.
+Defaults to False.

     If the environment is set with the **environment** command and **getenv** is also set to true, values specified with